canonical/ubuntu-security-documentation/docs/software-integrity/image-verification.rst

         Step 4 recommends establishing trust in the Ubuntu Image Signing public keys, so that these can be more easily verified in the future.
-Please note that this is a chicken-and-egg problem and this method can only be employed once Step 4 had already been completed on a previous ocassion, implying the need to use an alternative verification method to bootstrap trust for the first time.
+Please note that this is a chicken-and-egg problem and this method can only be employed once Step 4 had already been completed on a previous occasion, implying the need to use an alternative verification method to bootstrap trust for the first time.